cudoventures/cudos-noded-packager/README.md

 Every Cudos Node major version has its own yum/apt repository to maintain separation while still allowing security and utility upgrades to older versions.

-The correct mix of package names and versions can be set up by installing a "Cudos Network Pack", which is another rpm/deb package that contains the relevant genesis and node address files for the given network.
+The correct mix of package names and versions can be set up by installing a `Cudos Network Pack`, which is another rpm/deb package that contains the relevant genesis and node address files for the given network.

 In order to allow easier integration of the various components the directory locations for the daemon have been fixed and should remain at those locations.
-The CUDOS_HOME variable is preset to /var/lib/cudos/cudos-data, which is owned by the user "cudos" who's home directory is /var/lib/cudos.
+The `$CUDOS_HOME` variable is preset to `/var/lib/cudos/cudos-data`, which is owned by the user `cudos` who's home directory is `/var/lib/cudos`.

-It is advised that all configuration editing operations be done as user "cudos" in order to avoid permissions issues.
-Everything under /var/lib/cudos should be owned by user "cudos"
+It is advised that all configuration editing operations be done as user `cudos` in order to avoid permissions issues.
+Everything under `/var/lib/cudos` should be owned by user `cudos`

-The only operations that need root involvement are installin, upgrading and removing the software packages.
-It is advised that all other operations are performed as either user "cudos" or as another non-priveledged user and specifically *not* as root.
-Doing so would leave files in the "cudos-data" area that the user running the daemon (cudos) cannot update.
+The only operations that need root involvement are installing, upgrading and removing the software packages and operations involing systemctl.
+It is advised that all other operations are performed as either user `cudos` or as another non-priveledged user and specifically *not* as `root`.
+Doing so would leave files in the `$CUDOS_HOME` area that the user running the daemon (`cudos`) cannot update.

 Please be aware that this code and the repo service is being offered on a "Proof of Concept" basis.